phphq/NovaBHDLib/README.md

-A library for building/maintaining custom lobbies for NovaLogic's Black Hawk Down.
+A PHP library for building/maintaining custom lobbies for NovaLogic's Black Hawk Down.

 Retrieves BHD server list from the official Novaworld GLB file.